alinush/6.824-lecture-notes/l08-harp.md

       S1+S2+S3; then S1 crashes
-      S2 is primary in new view (and S4 is promoted) Will S2 have every committed operation?
+      S2 is primary in new view (and S4 is promoted)

+ - Will S2 have every committed operation?
+   + Yes.
-      Will S2 have every operation S1 received?
+ - Will S2 have every operation S1 received?
+   + No. No, maybe op didn't reach S2 from S1 and then S1 crashed.
-      Will S2's log tail be the same as S3's log tail?
+ - Will S2's log tail be the same as S3's log tail?
+   + Not necessarily.
+     - Maybe op reached S2 but not S3 and then S1 crashed.
+     - Maybe op reached S2, and S3 crashed, so S4 was promoted.
+Then S3
+       came back up?
-      How far back can S2 and S3 log tail differ?
+ - How far back can S2 and S3 log tail differ?
+   + Not up to the CP, because committed ops could be committed w/ help of promoted witness `=>` backup logs differ
-      How to cause S2 and S3's log to be the same?
+ - How to cause S2 and S3's log to be the same?
-        Must commit ops that appeared in both S2+S3 logs What about ops that appear in only one log?
+   + Must commit ops that appeared in both S2+S3 logs
+   + What about ops that appear in only one log?
-          In this scenario, can discard since could not have committed But in general committed op might be visible in just one log From what point does promoted witness have to start keeping a log?
+     - In this scenario, can discard since could not have committed
+     - But in general committed op might be visible in just one log
+ - From what point does promoted witness have to start keeping a log?

 #### What if S1 crashed just before replying to a client?